psas/Launch-5/index.markdown

 The peak velocity during the motor burn was 406 m/s (Mach 1.2).
+The final velocity before we hit the ground is -235 m/s (Mach -0.7).

 ## Altitude